 Outside of the Miller case, I’ve seen nothing in any of the high-profile sexual misconduct stories that have come out recently that would cause me to doubt any of the women’s claims.
 Let’s hope we’re not creating an environment where such information would be suppressed even if it were there.
 That’s a type of environment that doesn’t end well for anybody.

-I'm a politically independent blogger and podcaster who is often wrong but insists on writing about politics anyway.
-If you enjoyed this post, you absolutely have to follow me on Facebook here.
+I'm a politically independent writer who is often wrong but insists on writing about politics anyway.
+Help support my work by following me on Facebook here.